1Ghent University – imec – IDLab, Belgium

 }

-describe structure of data
+describes structure of data that can be queried

-Resolvers retrieve data for specific fields
+retrieves data for specific fields

 GraphQL Query: